shimming-toolbox/shimming-toolbox/shimming-toolbox/Docker/README.md

 # Steps to run ST and SCT on the MRI console

 ## Step 1 (on your personal computer) - Build and export the environment
----
-**NOTE**
+> [!NOTE]

-Since some of these steps require a long time to be executed, it is best to do them prior to the experiment on the MRI console.
+> Since some of these steps require a long time to be executed, it is best to do them prior to the experiment on the MRI console.
----

 ### 1.1 - Go to the ST directory
 In a terminal window, navigate to the directory where Shimming Toolbox (ST) is located: